Supportive Oncology in the Northern Suburbs

 An eight-week program designed for female cancer survivors to help increase range of motion, improve core strength and take a workout to the next level.
 For more information, call 847.535.7441.

 The diagnosis and treatment of cancer can be extremely stressful—not only for you, but also for your family.
 Psychosocial and spiritual support includes education programs, individual and family counseling.

 The chaplains of our Pastoral Care Department represent all faiths and are available at all times to support your spiritual needs.
 Your own personal spiritual leaders are always welcome to visit you at the hospital.

-Northwestern Medicine Lake Forest Hospital also has two chapels for private worship and reflection: one on the first floor of the main hospital and another in the Hunter Family Center for Women’s Health.
+Northwestern Medicine Lake Forest Hospital also has a dedicated chapel for private worship and reflection on the first floor of the main hospital.
 Contact Pastoral Care at 847.535.6070 if you would like to have a sacred text, a rosary, prayer rug or other items for prayer and worship during your stay.

 Survive Strong (Cancer-related Fatigue Program)

 Research shows that low to moderate exercise in cancer patients can reduce and even prevent cancer-related fatigue; reduce side effects of chemotherapy and radiation; improve quality of life and possibly even survival rates.